uf-mil/mil/mil_common/perception/mil_mlp/README.md

 If you ran out of memory while training, you should reduce batch size or image size in the config file.

-If you get an infinite numebr or NaN tensor at any point, it means one of two things.
+If you get an infinite number or NaN tensor at any point, it means one of two things.
 One: Your model's batch size was too small or learning rate too high and the algorithm exploded.
 Two: You have a bad label somewhere in the data set and it needs to be fixed!

 Changing the batch size of the pipeline config may throw an error if you are using a keen_aspect_ratio_resizer.
 To tell if you are using such a resizer, scroll to the top of your config file and check!
 If you are, you will need to change to a fixed_shape_resizer to adjust the batch size.
 This also means you will have to change the max_size and min_size variables to instead be named width and height respectively.

 If something else broke, its probably your data.
 Run the verify_data.py to check all the labels and images.
 If they look correct, check the csv files and the tfrecords.
 Something may still be going wrong there.
 Tensorflow has done a good job of making sure the only issues you will run into is your own data.
 If that isn't the case, posting it on the Tensorflow github page as an issue may be of some help.

 If the problem does indeed lie in the data, it is likely the our ldp is broken somewhere.
 Finding the leak and fixing it would be greatly appreciated!
 The Machine Spirits will indeed be pleased.